firetreedesign/FireTree-Transient-Fallback/README.md

 FireTree-Transient-Fallback
 ===========================

 Adds a fallback layer to the transient data that allows a background hook to update the transient without the end user having to wait.

+## How does it work?

+When `->set_transient( $transient, $value, $expiration )` is called, two transients are set.
+One that expires at the time you specified and another that expires at the `fallback_expiration` that was set when the class was initialized.

+When `->get_transient( $transient, $hook, $args )` is called, the transient is checked for data.
+If the transient has data, then it is returned, but if the transient has expired, then the `$hook` is scheduled using `wp_schedule_single_event`.
+The fallback transient is then checked for dats.
+If the fallback transient has data, then it is returned, but if the fallback transient has expired, then `false` is returned.
+Meanwhile, the `$hook` is running in the background to update both transients with new data.

 ## Example of adding it to a Plugin